How to Get an Apartment in New York Right Out of High School

 Have Your Paperwork Ready

-Having these ready to disseminate or hand to the rental agent will make the process go a lot faster and show your conscientious and responsible.
+Having these ready to disseminate or hand to the rental agent will make the process go much faster and show your conscientiousness and responsibility.

 Get Help from Family

-If you need an apartment right away and you haven’t been able to secure a job or open up a credit account, you can get your parents or another close family member(s) with established credit and income to act as a guarantor on your lease.
+Suppose you need an apartment right away and haven’t been able to secure a job or open a credit account.
+In that case, you can get your parents or another close family member(s) with established credit and income to act as a guarantor on your lease.

-This is also helpful if you don’t have much of an employment or credit history.
+This is also helpful if you have little employment or credit history.

-Your guarantor will need to show that they make at least 80 times the monthly rent on a yearly basis and also have good credit.
+Your guarantor must show that they make at least 80 times the monthly rent every year and have good credit.

-Should you miss rent payments and are not able to pay, this person will be responsible for paying or their credit takes a hit as well.
+If you miss rent payments and cannot pay, this person will be responsible for paying, or their credit will also take a hit.

 Don’t put family members in that awkward position.

-Ruining someone’s credit is a big deal, so make sure you pay your rent and your bills on time.
+Ruining someone’s credit is a big deal, so pay your rent and bills on time.

-If you’ve spent beyond your means on your credit account, make arrangements with your credit card company or bank on temporarily putting a hold on your credit.
+If you’ve spent beyond your means on your credit account, make arrangements with your credit card company or bank to temporarily put a hold on your credit.

 Another way you might utilize the help of your family if you have any extended family in the five boroughs is to ask if they have a room available in their house or apartment.